hytechclub/web-201/JavaScriptFunctions/CallbacksCodeAlong.md

 1. In the body of the `while` loop, call the `callback` function
 1. Also in the body of the `while` loop, increment `i` by `1`
 1. Finally, update the call to `repeat` and pass in a second argument of `3`

+Run the program, and verify that three bunnies appear!

 ### Code
 ```js